Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

 }
 ```
 #### Connectivity Test:
-Currently connected to my public EC2, I attempted to SSH using the private EC2's key pair.
-Using unique key pairs avoids compromise of both EC2s if the public EC2 were to become compromised.
+From the public EC2, I attempted to SSH using the private EC2's key pair.
+Unique key pairs prevents full compromise of both EC2s if the public EC2 were compromised.
 The connectivity test was unsuccessful.
-After some research I learned I could jump servers using OpenSSH.
+After some research I learned I could connect using OpenSSH.
 I added my private keys in ssh-agent and used ProxyJump to successfully SSH to my private EC2.

 ## 7. Security Groups
-I've added rules to my network to control traffic as needed but I can go a step further and manage traffic at the resource level using security groups.
-Security Groups are similar to NACLs in that they create inbound/outbound rules for resources.
-In this case, I will set up two security groups.
-One for my public EC2 instance in my public subnet and another for my private EC2 instance in my private subnet.
+Security Groups are similar to NACLs in that they create inbound and outbound rules for resources.
+Two security groups are needed for the public EC2 and the private EC2.

 This provides defense-in-depth and hardening by providing layers to my network security when used with NACLs.

-My public and private security groups have a similar layout to my NACLs.
-Since they operate at the resource level, the biggest difference is that I will need to associate them with my EC2 instances and not the subnet(s).
+The public and private security groups have a similar layouts to NACLs.
+Since they operate at the resource level, the biggest difference is that they need to be associated with the EC2 instances instead of a subnet.

 Public EC2:
 ```